DreamsEngine/DreamsAdEngine/README.md

 | pubId          | String  | No       | -                                                                                  |
 | bidTimeout     | Number  | No       | 2e3                                                                                |

+-   targeting: Array of objects with key and value for targeting
+-   setCentering: Enables and disables horizontal centering of ads, only ads that are requested after calling this method will be centered
+-   enableLazyLoad: Enables lazy loading in GPT as defined by the config object.
+-   configLazyLoad: Config object of LazyLoad
 -   refresh: If you use this param the ad will be available to refresh it
 -   enableTitle: If you use this param one title appears above of the ad
 -   title: If you use this param overwrite "Publicidad"
 -   apstag: If you use the apstag of amazon
 -   pubId: pubID of Amazon
 -   bidTimeout: Timeout of to init apstag, this value can be in milliseconds or in expression example "2e3"
--   setCentering: Enables and disables horizontal centering of ads, only ads that are requested after calling this method will be centered
--   enableLazyLoad: Enables lazy loading in GPT as defined by the config object.
--   configLazyLoad: Config object of LazyLoad

 ## Examples